johnnytony/Unity3D/README.md

 This is a lightning animation aka chidori created through particle system in Unity from an import character model.

-The hole lightning was design with Adobe After Effects.
+The lightning was design with Adobe After Effects.